We do not offer food. Here’s where you can find food.

 The Advocates group established our initial priorities in 2018, focusing on consumer needs and the role of Community-Based Organizations (CBOs) as benefits assisters in the social services ecosystem.

 Over time, our priorities have remained focused on the needs of consumers and CBO assisters.
-One of the main focus areas has been the development of the public-facing website, BenefitsCal, which serves as the primary portal for consumer and CBO engagement.
+One of the main focus areas has been the development and ongoing implementation of the public-facing website, BenefitsCal, which serves as the primary portal for consumer and CBO engagement.
 Priorities in this area have centered around equity for historically marginalized groups in the development of technology, reducing the burden for clients to submit information.

 About Us: